casouri/xeft/README.md

   you ultimate control over which files to index.

 When Xeft reindexes a file, the changes are not immediately persisted to the DB file on disk.
-Instead Xeft periodically commit the changes to disk using an idle timer.
+Since version v3.4, Xeft periodically commit the changes to disk using an idle timer.
 The exact idle delay can be customized with `xeft-periodic-commit-timer-idle-delay`.
 But make sure to customize it before the first call of `xeft`, in which the idle timer is created.

+# Embedded images in text files

+Since version v3.5, Xeft can recognize embedded base64 encoding in the text, and skip them when indexing.
+If a stretch of text contains only characters used in base64 encoding, and is longer than 70 characters, it it considered base64 text and is skipped when indexing.
+This will cause Xeft to skip some longer urls since `/` is used in base64.
+The length threshold of 70 is hard-coded.

 # Building the dynamic module